mdn/content/files/en-us/web/api/attr/namespaceuri/index.md

 The namespace URI is set at the {{domxref("Attr")}} creation and cannot be changed.
 An attribute with a namespace can be created using {{domxref("Element.setAttributeNS()")}}.

-> **Note:** an Attribute does not inherit its namespace from the element it is attached to.
+> **Note:** an attribute does not inherit its namespace from the element it is attached to.
 > If an attribute is not explicitly given a namespace, it has no namespace.

 The browser does not handle or enforce namespace validation per se.
 It is up to the JavaScript application to do any necessary validation.
-Note, too, that the namespace prefix, once it is associated with a particular node, cannot be changed.
+Note, too, that the namespace prefix, once it is associated with a particular attribute node, cannot be changed.

 ## Value